werckme/werckmeister/manual.md

 |:--- |:--- |:--- |:--- |
 | text | - | the text which appears in the MIDI message | text |

-adds a cue meta message to the corresponding midi track
+adds a cue MIDI meta message to the corresponding midi track

  ### examples

- `/cue: _text="cue text"/`
+ `/cue: cueTtext/`

+ > If a cue was visited several times during a repeat or jump an additional repeat index will be added.
+ > For example:
+ > `/cue: myCue/ c d e f :|` will create two cue MIDI messages: "myCue" and "myCue1"

+ >
 <br><br><br>

 ### `device`